hubignite/testrepo/README.md

 ### PoC design notes
     1. Use GitHub test repo *testrepo*
     2. Use C4 diagramm to design architecture PoC top-bottom
-    3. Use Structurizr or similar Model-as-a-Code approach with VS Code (mistake?)
+    3. Use Structurizr Model-as-a-Code approach with VS Code (mistake?)
-    4. User Mermaid for State/Class/etc diagrams
+    4. Use Mermaid for combined C4 and other State/Class/etc diagrams
     5. Use CLEAN with emphasis on DDD core in the PoC, once it has reach ruleset
     6. Use minimal code prototyping
     7. Commit model and impolementation PoC-s into the test repo